Taming the Hydra: Targeted Control-Flow Transformations for Dynamic Symbolic Execution: Evaluation

-In RQ1, we only focused on the functional correctness of the benchmarks (\ie benchmark does not crash all possible inputs) and how effective each technique is on mitigating the path explosion problem.
-In some benchmarks, aggressive branch elimination merge all possible execution paths into a single program path and corresponding path condition is not used in any of the program branch.
-This can be observed in 4 benchmarks (\ie toupper, bitonic sort, transitive closure, and floyd warshall) where \methodC has 0 solver calls and end up exploring only a single program path.
-In RQ2, we inserted assertions at the end of the program to verify if the output satisfy certain conditions that are known to be true after the program execution.

-Constructing correctness assertions for all the benchmark programs is non-trivial and checking the assertions is computationally expensive in some cases (\ie graph algorithms).
-Therefore, for RQ2 we consider a subset of the benchmarks with the listed assertions. \begin{itemize} \item {\em toupper:} check if the output string contains only upper case characters. \item {\em bitonic sort:} check if the output array is sorted in ascending order. \item{\em erosion:} check if each pixel value in the output binary image is less than or equal to the corresponding pixel value in the input image. \item {\em dilation:} check if each pixel value in the output binary image is greater than or equal to the corresponding pixel value in the input image. \end{itemize}
+So far, we have focused on mitigating the path explosion problem while performing DSE on programs.
+If the {\em post conditions} of the program are known and easily expressible, we can use DSE to validate the correctness of these programs for a bounded input by appending them to the program as {\em assertions}.
+In many cases, these conditions are non-trivial and computationally expensive (\eg graph algorithms).
+For the following benchmark programs, these conditions are easily expressible. \begin{itemize} \item {\em toupper:} Output string consists of only uppercase. \item {\em bitonic sort:} All output array values are in ascending order. \item {\em erosion:} Every output pixel value is less than or equal to the corresponding input pixel value. \item {\em dilation:} Every output pixel value is greater than or equal to the corresponding input pixel value. \end{itemize}